-Certain nutrients found in various foods have been suggested to support the treatment of depression, including B vitamins, Vitamin D, antioxidants, Omega-3, fibre, and other minerals and vitamins present in fruit and vegetables like magnesium, zinc and selenium.
+Nutrients found in healthy foods have been suggested to support the treatment of depression, including B-12, Vitamin D, antioxidants, Omega-3, fibre, and other minerals.

 Stress caused by major life events or anxiety can play a role in triggering depression.
-The toll on your body from stress can contribute to health problems including, anxiety and depression.
-Taking steps to manage your stress can reduce its negative health effects.
+The toll on your body from stress can contribute to health problems including anxiety and depression.

 The two common symptoms of depression are sadness and hopelessness and a lack of interest or pleasure in day-to-day activities.
 Each happens nearly every day, for two weeks or more.